 Cala Carbó

-Ibiza Island offers a wide range of beaches of varying sizes and elegance that gets very busy during the summer season.
-But not all of them are just about overcrowded and busy activities.
-In the southwest part of the island, there is a small private beach named Cala Carbo.
+Ibiza Island offers a wide range of beaches of varying sizes and character, many of which become very busy during the summer season.
+However, not all of them are about crowds and lively activities.
+In the southwest of the island, there is a small, secluded beach called Cala Carbó.

 Identity card: